nmwsharp/polyscope-docs/cpp/source/structures/volume_mesh/basics.md

 ??? func "`#!cpp polyscope::registerTetHexMesh(std::string name, const V& vertexPositions, const Ct& tetIndices, const Ct& hexIndices)`"

     Add a new volume mesh structure to Polyscope.
-This variant takes a mix of tet and hex elements, where each are given in their own separate list. _(Note, this API predates support for pyramids and prism elements.
-It remains for backwards compatibility)_
+This variant takes a mix of tet and hex elements, where each are given in their own separate list.
+Note that prisms and pyramids are also supported by the class, but not this constructor; use the general variant.

     - `vertexPositions` is the vector array of 3D vertex locations.
 The type should be [adaptable]([[url.prefix]]/data_adaptors) to an array of `float`-valued 3-vectors; this allows many common types to be used as input, including `Eigen::MatrixXd` and `std::vector<std::array<double, 3>>`.
 The length will be the number of vertices.